Getting Back to Your Life

 Key Principles for Return to Activities: Frequency, Duration, and Intensity

-• Before safely re-introducing an activity into your routine, first find your baseline.
+- Before safely re-introducing an activity into your routine, first try the activity to find what you can tolerate.
 You can do so by making a note of the level of activity you can tolerate: how often (frequency), how long (duration), and how challenging (intensity).
+Remember, it is okay if your symptoms get a little bit worse but if they are severely worse or you cannot tolerate the symptoms this is a sign to do a little less or modify the activity.

-• Then gradually increase your baseline by following this formula: increase frequency (how often you do something) first, then duration (how long you do it), and then intensity last.
+- Gradually increase the intensity of your activities by following this formula, with the goal of increasing your heart rate to help your brain heal: increase frequency (how often you do something) first, then duration (how long you do it), and then intensity last.

 Here’s an example for doing computer work.
 Please remember, everyone’s gradual (also called “graded”) return to activity plan will be unique.